data-miner00/nuxt-content-template/content/guide.md

 In the `highlight` section, you can choose the theme that will render out the code blocks for both light and dark mode.
 Nuxt Content uses [Shiki](https://github.com/shikijs/shiki) as their code highlighter and it comes along with a wide array of [popular themes](https://github.com/shikijs/shiki/blob/main/docs/themes.md) ready to be used.

 The syntax highlighting support are only available for a limited set of languages by default such as HTML, JavaScript, TypeScript and Vue.
-To enable the language of choice, just add in the [language identifier](https://github.com/shikijs/shiki/blob/main/docs/languages.md) into the `preload` array.
+To enable highlighting for the language of choice, just add in the [language identifier](https://github.com/shikijs/shiki/blob/main/docs/languages.md) into the `preload` array.

 ### Tailwind in Markdown